-Her world somersaulted and the ceiling dipped then rose as the Joker shifted her again, turning her around so her back was once against pressed against her chest.
-He supported her this time by cupping an arm beneath her breasts, which forced her into him.
-Taylor's head lolled forward and she struggled with all of her might to lift it, even as a wave of dizziness threatened to black her vision.
-She felt like a shield.
+Her world somersaulted and the ceiling dipped then rose as the Joker shifted her again, turning her around so her back was once against pressed against his chest.
+He supported her this time by cupping an arm beneath her ribs, forcing her into him.
+Her head lolled forward and she struggled with all of her might to lift it, even as a wave of dizziness threatened to blacken her vision.
+With her body draped over his, she felt like a shield.

 And it was at that moment, when another figure entered, pointing a gun at them—that she realized she was a shield.

-"Dr. Bishop, is it?" she heard the Joker say, and she felt herself blanch at the name, her heart dropping into the pit of her stomach.
+"Dr. Bishop, is it?" the Joker said, and she felt herself blanch at the name, her heart dropping into the pit of her stomach.
 "So good of you to join us.
 Do you want to play a little game?"

-"She has something we both want," the Joker replied, and Taylor couldn't stop her head from lolling forward, as blackness crowded around the edges of her vision, "but it seems since I arrived first," he emphasized, "well, as they say... you snooze, you lose."
+The Joker cocked his head, hummed in consideration.
+"She has something we both want," he said, and Taylor couldn't stop her head from lolling forward, as blackness crowded around the edges of her vision, "but it seems since I arrived first," he emphasized, "well, as they say... you snooze, you lose."

-"Trite," Dr. Bishop replied, not missing a beat.
-"But it looks as if the only one losing is you.
-You're not exactly in a position of power over me," he laughed, indicating to his gun which was still trained at the Joker's head.
+"Trite," Bishop replied, not missing a beat.
+"But I'll blow a hole through you both.
+You're not in a position of power over me," he snarled.

 The Joker frowned, his face a mockery of confusion.
 "Aren't I?
 You see, I've.
 Got.
 The girl.
 And the girl has what you want.
 Right here."
 He tapped his gun—which he had discreetly pulled from his jacket—against the side of her head.
 Dr. Bishop eyed the weapon with narrowed eyes.
 The Joker continued on.
 "Now...
-I can kill her right here—" he jabbed the barrel into her skull, making Taylor cry out, "—and your work will be for naught.
-Or," he said, "you can follow by my rules, and maybe I won't put a bullet in her skull."
+I can kill her right here—" he jabbed the barrel into her skull, making her cry out, "—and your work will be for naught.
+Or," he said, "you can follow by my rules, and maybe I won't put a bullet in her skull… or yours," he added.